Yixuan-Xiong/dont-die-ghost-game/README.md

 pip uninstall nltk
 pip install nltk==3.8.1
 ```
-and do the NLTK Setup again.
+and then re-running the game will automatically download the punkt and stopwords.

 ### 3. Run the game
 ```bash